Roave/you-are-using-it-wrong/README.md

 [![Packagist](https://img.shields.io/packagist/v/roave/you-are-using-it-wrong.svg)](https://packagist.org/packages/roave/you-are-using-it-wrong)

 This package enforces type checks during composer installation in downstream consumers of your package.
-This only applies to usages of classes, properties, methods and functions declared within packages that directly depend on *you-are-using-it-wrong*.
+This only applies to usages of classes, properties, methods and functions declared within packages that directly depend on *roave/you-are-using-it-wrong*.

 Issues that the static analyser finds that do not relate to these namespaces will not be reported.

 `roave/you-are-using-it-wrong` comes with a zero-configuration out-of-the-box setup.

+By default, it hooks into `composer install` and `composer update`, preventing a successful command execution if there are type errors in usages of protected namespaces.

 The usage of this plugin is highly endorsed for authors of new PHP libraries who appreciate the advantages of static types.